Western Australia Destinations

 5. Lucky Bay

-This one is for those Bucket list tickers out there, for Lucky Bay in the Esperance region, in the south coast of Western Australia is scientifically proved to be the whitest beach of Australia (move aside Whitsundays, move aside Jervis Bay).
-And by white it is absolutely, gorgeously and remarkably white.
+This one is for those Bucket list tickers out there, Lucky Bay in the Esperance region, on the south coast of Western Australia is scientifically proven to be the whitest beach in Australia (move aside Whitsundays, move aside Jervis Bay).
+And by white it is absolutely, gorgeously, and remarkably white.
 It is incredible to stand in the sun amidst this dazzling whiteness and stare at the multiple shades of blue of the Indian Ocean.
 Incredible indeed, for this is Australia, this is Western Australia!